Potatoasad/ringdb/README.md

 #### Virtual Environments

 For the latest version, you can use  `make` to run and install the required things in a virtual environment.
 Replace `VENV_PATH` with any path you're comfortable with making a folder in.
+First import once the venv is setup may be slow, but it will be fine after that.

 ```bash
 git clone https://github.com/Potatoasad/ringdb